-Donald Trump Spy File Is ‘Bogus’ ‘Forgery,’ Security Expert Claims
+Donald Trump Spy File Is ‘Bogus,’ ‘Forgery,’ Security Expert Claims

-A former US intelligence expert says that the 35-page document claiming that Russia hatched a blackmail plot against Donald Trump is a “forgery” and complete “bogus.”
+A former US intelligence expert says that the 35-page document claiming that Russia hatched a blackmail plot against Donald Trump is a “forgery” and completely “bogus.”

-Wayne Madsen, a former disinformation analyst at the US Navy’s Washington DC telecommunications command, claimed to Radar Online that the dossier that leaked online Tuesday night is a bogus attempt to discredit the President-elect.
+Wayne Madsen, a former disinformation analyst at the U.S. Navy’s Washington, D.C., telecommunications command, claimed to Radar Online that the dossier that leaked online Tuesday night is a bogus attempt to discredit the president-elect.

 “The entire script is more Austin Powers than James Bond.”

-The security expert claimed that the questionable allegations about the President-elect “appear to be a hybrid.”
+The security expert claimed that the questionable allegations about the president-elect “appear to be a hybrid.”

 “[In which] genuine U.S. and/or British intelligence information – such as what appears to be a standard report on Russian cyber-targeting – has been thrown together with bogus material in an attempt to make the entire document appear authentic.”